 Alexandru Bittner, who has been one of the most visible challengers of the United States' notoriously persecutory FBAR penalty regime in recent years, has now become the latest FBAR litigant to urge the U.S. Supreme Court to rule, once and for all, on the way non-willful FBAR penalties should be determined.

-In a petition for a writ of certiorari filed with the Supreme Court last month, Bittner's lawyers argued that the issue at the heart of a circuit court ruling at the end of November (United States v.
-Bittner, 19.F4th 734 (5th Cir.
-11/30/21) – which held that had held that the FBAR non-willful US$10,000 penalty should be applied on a per (bank) account rather than per (FBAR) form basis.
+In a petition for a writ of certiorari filed with the Supreme Court last month, Bittner's lawyers argued that the issue at the heart of a district court ruling at the end of November (United States v.
+Bittner, (No. 20-4059, 5th Cir.
+11/30/21) – which overruled a lower court decision that had held that the FBAR non-willful US$10,000 penalty should be applied on a per (bank) account rather than per (FBAR) form basis – needed to be resolved, once and for all.

 “This critical issue arises all the time," the 37-page petition continues, referring to the inconsistent way non-willful FBAR (Foreign Bank Account Report) penalties are assigned, with the result that the non-willful FBAR penalties awarded to otherwise "identically situated" taxpayers "will now turn on whether the taxpayer is from California or Texas.